glynnbird/postdb/README.md

 - `USERNAME`/`PASSWORD` - to insist on authenticated connections, both `USERNAME`/`PASSWORD` must be set and then the server will require them to be supplied in every request using HTTP Basic Authentication.
 - `DEBUG` - when set to `postdb` the PostDB console will contain extra debugging information.
 - `LOGGING` - the logging format.
 One of `combined`/`common`/`dev`/`short`/`tiny`/`none`.
 Default `dev`.
+- `CLUSTERID` - the id of the PostDB cluster.
+Used to identify the origin of individual document writes, so that the changes feed needn't include your own cluster's changes.
+Default `''`.

 To use a custom PostgreSQL database rather than the default, set the following environment variables: